Skip to main content

 Authentication

-Set API_TOKEN in your .env file to enable authentication.
+The API token (api_token) lives in the vaultpnpm run setup generates and seeds it, or set your own with API_TOKEN=... pnpm run seed-vault.
 Every request (except GET /api/health) must include the token in the Authorization header:

 Authorization: Bearer <your-token>

-If API_TOKEN is not set, authentication is disabled — useful for local development, but not recommended for any network-accessible deployment.
+If no API token is configured, authentication is disabled — useful for local development, but not recommended for any network-accessible deployment.

 The HTTP channel carries medium trust.
 It is suited for information queries, scheduling requests, and read-only operations.
 Actions that require higher trust — such as financial transactions or irreversible operations — must originate from the Signal or CLI channel.
 If you send a medium-trust request that triggers a high-trust action, Curia will ask you to confirm via a trusted channel before proceeding.